NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 ------------------------------------------------------------------------

-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+*This lesson was based on materials from the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

 -   *The materials used in this lesson were derived from work that is Copyright © Data Carpentry (<http://datacarpentry.org/>).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
 -   *Adapted from the lesson by Tracy Teal.
 Original contributors: Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry (<http://software-carpentry.org/>)*